Dane-Dawson/proptipus/README.md

 *whew*, that was a mouthful!

 Proptipus is an octopus made out of React components, consisting of one `Octopus` component that contains within it 8 unique `Tentacle` components.
 Unfortunately our poor pal Proptipus had a really rough night and can't quite get his tentacles to respond how he wants them to!
-Let's help connect his thoughts (stored in `state` in our `Octopus` component) to his `Tentacle` component how they should.
+Let's help connect his thoughts (stored in `state` in our `Proptipus` component) to his `Tentacle` components how they should.

+**NOTE**

+You should NEVER have to manually change the state for this project (meaning via a code editor)!
+Proptipus knows everything already, you should only be adding functions and passing props via interactions through the page itself!

-Tentacle 1
+## Tentacle 1 - Passing a value as a prop

+Proptipus is trying to write down the punch line to his favorite joke, but can't seem to get his tentacle to respond.
+Currently stored in state as `punchline`, can you help pass down the string to display in the proper `<span>` tag?

+## Tentacle 2 - Passing an object as a prop, class component

+## Tentacle 3 - Passing an object as a prop, functional component

+## Tentacle 4 - Passing an array as a prop

+## Tentacles 5 and 6 - Bubbling events and re-rendering via state change

+Proptipus is quite the inventor.
+Just last week he created a `Magic Remote` that connects from his fifth tentcle to his brain, and then to his `Prop-boy`™️ held in his sixth tentacle!
+It's amazing!
+Or at least it will be, once you help him fix it...

+First, we need to connect the `Prop-boy`™️ to the `magicNumber` stored safely in Proptipus' mind (`state` in the `Proptipus` component).
+In `TentacleSix` you will see a `<span>` ready to display his magic number.

+Next we need to connect the `Magic Remote` buttons to correctly increment and decrement the magic number.

+Remember!
+>Since the number is stored safely in his mind (the `Proptipus` component), the logic that changes that number will need to live in the same component.

+When everything is connected correctly, we should be able to see our magic number displayed lovingly on our `Prop-boy`™️ and affect it by pushing both the buttons on the `Magic Remote`

+## Tentacles 7 and 8 - Bubbling and re-rendering conditional render

 ## Planning/ideation